 (A) A residential facility shall make available or make provision for each child to have available three nutritious meals per day scheduled at regular intervals.
 If more than four hours elapse between any two meals or if fourteen hours elapse between the evening meal and breakfast, a nutritious snack shall be served.

-(D) A minimum of three servings of pasteurized milk, vitamin D fortified, shall be provided or made available in recommended amounts according to each child's age and sex.
+(D) A minimum of three daily servings of pasteurized milk, vitamin D fortified, shall be provided or made available in recommended amounts according to each child's age and sex.

 (E) A residential facility shall document that all agricultural, livestock, or dairy operations maintained by the facility conform to all applicable regulations adopted by the department of agriculture and the department of health.

 (F) Each children's residential center (CRC) shall prepare menus at least one week in advance.
 Cycle menus, if used, shall be at least three weeks long.